ryanweideman/homebrew-8bit-cpu/README.md

 ```
 ./assembler ../../examples/hello_world.asm hello_world.hex
 ```
-The output hex file can be programmed to the 32KB ROM chip with a [28C256-EEPROM-Programmer](https://github.com/ryanweideman/28C256-EEPROM-Programmer).
+The output hex file can be programmed to the 32 KB ROM chip with a [28C256-EEPROM-Programmer](https://github.com/ryanweideman/28C256-EEPROM-Programmer).
 ## Emulate
 The emulator executable is also available in the ```build/bin/``` directory.
 Below is an example command of how ```hello_world.hex``` could be emulated.
 ```